vfioretti/cosi_acs_dee/README.md

 # COSI_ACS_DEE

 This repository collects all scripts and classes to build a Geant4 simulation of the COSI (https://cosi.ssl.berkeley.edu/) ACS crystals illuminated by calibration sources.
 The Geant4 simulation uses the BoGEMMS-HPC simulation framework and includes the optical physics to reproduce the generation of optical photons in the crystal.
-The goal is to benchmark the simulation by comparing it with the calibration measurements, and the build the energy correction file to be used in the Nuclearizer Detector Effect Engine.
+The goal is to benchmark the simulation by comparing it with the calibration measurements, and then build the energy correction file to be used in the Nuclearizer Detector Effect Engine.
 The repository also includes tools to analyse the calibration measurements and build the ADC-energy relation.

 ## References
 - A. Ciabattoni et al. "Benchmarking of Geant4 simulations for the COSI Anticoincidence System", Exp.
 Astr.
 60, 1, 2025

 ## Setup

+The repository requires the installation of the BoGEMMS-HPC framework.
+While the download and installation of the framework is handled by the setup script, you need its dependencies defined in the environment file.
+The provided template lists an example to link the Geant4, cfitsio, and openMPI installation.
+Please find the full list of dependencies and ready-to-use containers in the project repository: https://www.ict.inaf.it/gitlab/icsc_g4_hpc/BoGEMMS-HPC

+Alternatively, you can run simulations on a cluster or HPC supercomputer.
+For this option, we provide a singularity container that is executed using slurm as job management system.
+The only dependencies in this case are Singularity >= v3.6 and slurm.

+## Step-by-step instructions

 ### clone project
 ```bash